Physician Referral Strategies

 - 20-30% of medical errors are caused by breakdowns in the referral process

-So, how can your organization’s efforts to generate additional referrals, increase your referral conversion rate, and improve the healthcare experience for your patients?
+So, how can your organization’s efforts towards gaining additional referrals, increase your referral conversion rate, and improve the healthcare experience for your patients?

 - Build relationships.
 Physicians must take the time to develop healthy relationships with referral sources.
 Medical expertise alone won’t generate referrals.
 Ask referral sources about their challenges and needs so you can directly address their problems.